Saucony’s marketing pitch: A more refined fit and effortless transition.

 The Nike Structure 21 is very firm, even more so than the Guide ISO.
 The GT-2000 6 and the New Balance 860V8 have a ride quality which is a mite softer than the Guide.

-The recently updated Brooks Adrenaline GTS 18 is another great stability shoe option.
-It has an improved upper along with a supportive and cushioned ride.
+The Brooks Adrenaline GTS 18 is another great stability shoe option; it has an improved upper along with a supportive and cushioned ride.